BentoBoxWorld/IslandFly/README.md

 # IslandFly

-Add-on for BentoBox to allow players of BSkyBlock or AcidIsland to fly on their island.
-This add-on will work for both game modes.
+Add-on for BentoBox to allow players of Gamemode Addons to fly on their island.

 ## How to use

-1. Place the jar in the addons folder of the BentoBox plugin
+1. Place the .jar in the addons folder of the BentoBox plugin
 2. Restart the server
 3. The addon will create a data folder and inside the folder will be a config.yml
-4. Edit the config.yml how you want
+4. Edit the config.yml if required
 5. Restart the server if you make a change

 ## Config.yml